one-aalam/gyza/README.md

 ## Demo

-**If you like this project**, please give us ⭐ on GitHub — it helps!
+**If you like this project**, please give a ⭐ on GitHub — it helps!

 ## Development stack